-Qin Yao, Changjun Liu, John Shanklin, Chuan He, and John Dunn1\ (jdunn@bnl.gov)
+Qin Yao,1 Changjun Liu,1 John Shanklin,1 Chuan He,2 and John Dunn^{1} (jdunn@bnl.gov)

-Department of Biology, Brookhaven National Laboratory, Upton, N.Y.; and Department of Chemistry and Institute for Biophysical Dynamics, University of Chicago, Ill.
+1Department of Biology, Brookhaven National Laboratory, Upton, N.Y.; and 2Department of Chemistry and Institute for Biophysical Dynamics, University of Chicago, Ill.

-Project Goals: The first goal of this project is to develop defined in vitro systems for determining the mechanisms by which cytosine DNA methylation is normally mainsecond goal is to develop, demonstrate, and validate a streamlined "DNA target-enrichment" method coupled to bisulfite sequencing for in-depth methylation mapping of specific plant gene sets and their associated control elements.
+Project Goals: The first goal of this project is to develop defined in vitro systems for determining the mechanisms by which cytosine DNA methylation is normally maintained in plants and how factors leading to DNA oxidative damage impact the fidelity of DNA methylation.
+A second goal is to develop, demonstrate, and validate a streamlined "DNA target-enrichment" method coupled to bisulfite sequencing for in-depth methylation mapping of specific plant gene sets and their associated control elements.